maximbilan/UIAlertController-Customization/README.md

 The second thing, how to add a switch control?

-Let’s create a new view controller and an user interface for this.
+Let’s create a new view controller and a user interface for this.

 ![alt tag](https://raw.github.com/maximbilan/UIAlertController-Customization/master/img/4.png)